jimfinnis/jcf12/content/teaching/CS123/examples/objs1/index.md

 the Enemy class and ```e``` is a member of that class.

-We can't use a method like a function because methods get access to all the instance variables of the object on which they were called just as if they were local variables.
+We can't use a method like a function because methods get access to all the fields of the object on which they were called just as if they were local variables.
 Look again at the example above, in the body of the method:
 ```java